-ACC 255: Using Excel® in Accounting Credits: 3
+ACC 255: Using Excel® in Accounting

-Class Hours: 3 lecture Prereg: "C" or higher or concurrent enrollment in either ACC 124 or ACC 201; or approval of instructor.
+concurrent enrollment in either ACC 124 or ACC 201; or approval of instructor.

 Semester Offered: Fall, Spring Description: This course provides hands-on training in the use of spreadsheets on computers to solve accounting problems.
 It applies previously acquired accounting skills and knowledge and emphasizes financial and managerial accounting.
 Additionally, students will develop the ability to use a numeric keypad to perform business computations.